cubitouch/energy-data-exploration/dashboards/src/about.md

 ## Who made this?

-My name is Hugo, and I play with Data.
+My name is Hugo, and I work with Data.
 You can learn more about me at [hugocarnicelli.com](https://hugocarnicelli.com).
 See you there! 👋